matm/jQuery-File-Upload-Wiki/jQuery-File-Upload,---Multi-file-upload-with-CodeIgniter.md

 	if (IS_AJAX) {   //this is why we put this in the constants to pass only json data echo json_encode(array($info));
-                      }
+                    //this has to be the only the only data returned or you will get an error.
+                    //if you don't give this a json array it will give you a Empty file upload result error
+                    //it you set this without the if(IS_AJAX)...else... you get ERROR:TRUE (my experience anyway) }
-	else {   // so that this will still work if java is not enabled
+	else {   // so that this will still work if javascript is not enabled
 		  	$file_data['upload_data'] = $this->upload->data();
 		  	$this->load->view('admin/upload_success', $file_data);
 		}